Prevter/PulseByte/README.md

 Example: `"./storage.db"`
 - `mongodb` - MongoDB database.
 Connection string should be a valid MongoDB connection string.
 Example: `"mongodb://127.0.0.1:27017/dbname"`
+- `postgres` - PostgreSQL database.
+Database must be created manually (tables will be created automatically).
+Connection string should be a valid PostgreSQL connection string.
+Example: `"postgres://user:password@localhost:5432/dbname"`

 Run the bot:
 ```